 Her leaves overlap each other and form tight bunches.
 One of the special characteristics of this maple is the tight leaf clumps on branches that seem to layer to form a natural bonsai shape.
 Japanese Princess may reach 4′ high and wide in 10 years.
 Maydayis another new maple from a Mikawa yatsubusa parent.
 This one is also breathtaking.

 Acer palmatum Japanese Princess is a small distinctive maple best enjoyed in a distinctive container placed on a patio or deck.
 However, container grown maples are not limited in their placement.
 A container grown Japanese Princess would be a perfect focal point in a small Japanese style garden or near a Koi pond.
 Once established this maple is hardy to – 10 degrees – USDA Zone 6.
 Japanese Princess and Mayday were discovered and introduced by Talon at Buchholz Nursery for his Flora Wonder ™ Collection.

 If you love Japanese Maples as much as I do, you can learn more about these amazing trees by joining the Facebook Group – Japanese Maples and Conifers.It is free to join – you just have to be a Facebook member.
 The contributors to the group have a wealth of experience and post many photos.
 This is what I value the most – learning about variations of growth, leaf size and color in different sections of the USA and around the world.
 I often participate in the discussions.

 Limited Availability – Japanese Princess is always in high demand.
-Pre-order yours for delivery in mid-spring.
-1 gallon size will be available for shipping in April/May 2021.
+Sold out of 1 gallons.

 The first photo shows late spring growth in June.
 The second photo shows fall color.